Felvincc/SHS-Class-Scheduler/README.md

-# class schedule thing
+# class schedule

-main premise is,
+idea is

 This will automatically create class schedules for any number of classes, classrooms, teachers, subjects.